Eastern Turkey Tour

-Day 9: The Kingdom of Commagene emerged as a Roman puppet state in the first century BC.
+Day 10: The Kingdom of Commagene emerged as a Roman puppet state in the first century BC.
 The most renowned ruler was King Antiochus I, an Armenian king whose lineage connected him to the Seleucids, Ptolemies, and Macedonians.
 He ruled the territory in the 1st century B.C. and built his extraordinary mausoleum on the summit of Mt.
-Nemrut, now a UNESCO World Heritage Site.
-Certainly one of the most extraordinary tombs in the world, from the spectacular sanctuary we can see for almost fifty miles across the Mesopotamian Plain.
+Nemrud, now a UNESCO World Heritage Site.
+Certainly, it is one of the most extraordinary tombs in the world.
+From the imposing sanctuary we can see for almost fifty miles across the Mesopotamian Plain.
 Our climb takes us to both the East and West Terraces to see the huge statues of Hellenistic gods – Apollo, Zeus, Fortuna – with the king prominently seated among them.
-The western terrace contains a large slab with a lion, showing the arrangement of stars and the planets Jupiter, Mercury and Mars, and due to the astronomical alignments, it is believed to have been a place for religious ceremonies.
-After watching the sunset, overnight at the Euphrat Hotel.
+Overnight at the nearby Euphrat Hotel.
 (B/L/D)

-Day 10: This morning we visit several impressive sites.
+Day 11: Our day is filled with several impressive sites.
 Dominated by a large relief of the Persian god, Mithra, Arsameia was the tomb that Antiochus built for his father.
-Seen here is a large stele depicting this god, also known as Apollo the sun god, wearing a cap with sunrays radiating from it.
-Behind the monument is a cave entrance leading to an underground room thought to have been built for Mithras-worshipping rites.
-The tumulus of Karakus was built to house the burials of Commagene queens and princesses.
+Behind the monument is a cave entrance leading to an underground room thought to have been built for rites worshipping Mithras.
+The tumulus of Karakus was erected to house the burials of Commagene queens and princesses.
 The monumental tomb, constructed by Commagene’s King Mithradates II, was dedicated to his mother Isas.
-To get there, we cross Cendere, the Roman bridge built to honor Septimus Severus that spans the Kahta River in one single arch.
+Nearby, Cendere is a Roman bridge built to honor Roman Emperor Lucius Septimius Severus (193-211).
+It spans the Kahta River in one single arch and is still in use today.
 Continue to Malatya where we overnight for two nights in the Ramada Plaza Kaysi Hotel.
 (B/L/D)